-Abel Tasman National Park is easily accessible and, with its golden sand beaches, sculptured granite headlands and forest-lined tidal inlets and islands, it's one of the most visited parks in New Zealand.
+One of New Zealand's most easily accessible parks is also one of the most visited, with its golden sand beaches, sculptured granite headlands, and forest-lined tidal inlets and islands.
 Unlike other South Island parks, Abel Tasman has few extremes in weather and its coastal track, one of the Great Walks, is an ideal place to explore without the need of serious technical equipment or experience.
-Day and multiday trips, walking, sea-kayaking, sailing, and scenic cruises, and combos of all of these, are popular ways to explore.
+Day- and multiday trips, walking, sea-kayaking, sailing, and scenic cruises, and combos of all of these, are popular ways to explore.

 Keep in mind in the peak summer holiday season (Christmas to late January) this area is very busy and you will rarely be on that dream beach alone.
 Any time of the year, however, is perfectly suitable for an Abel Tasman trip, to wander the coastal track on golden beaches and through forest trails, or kayaking the sheltered bays and coves, perhaps in the company of seals.

 The small settlements of Kaiteriteri and Marahau are the main gateways to the